NarwhalCoding/narwhalcoding.github.io/_classes/scratch-for-beginners.md

 ---

 In this class you will learn the basics of [Scratch](https://scratch.mit.edu/).
-Scratch is an free, online block coding program hosted by MIT that allows you to create games and animations.
+Scratch is a free, online block coding program hosted by MIT that allows you to create games and animations.
 It is great for kids who want to start learning how to code.